 Industrial Plastics: The Fall of Wood, Metal & Concrete

-For many years, engineers have relied on wood, metal, and concrete to build various structures.
+For many years, engineers have relied on wood, metal, and concrete to build various structures but now are turning to industrials plastics.
 Forest preserves used timber for walkways and park districts often purchased metal seating.
 Manufacturers also used wood for cribbing purposes.

 But the old adage “All good things must come to an end” remains true in the industrial sector, too.
 Engineers formulated a new product that is friendlier to the planet, more durable to use, and more affordable than timber, metal, and concrete: recycled plastic lumber.
 Read on to find out more about industrial plastics and the fall of wood, metal, and concrete.